News & Reviews

 hated, other strong opinions, gossip whether relevant or scandalous

-The poems from Bridge I, II, and III are now up on the Chazen website: chazen.wisc.edu/about/multimedia-center/publications.
+The poems from Bridge I, II, III, and IV are now up on the Chazen website: chazen.wisc.edu/about/multimedia-center/publications.

 of life, culture and society through reflection and conversation